reverseon/mobita-inventory-game/README.md

-# tubesif1210kel08
+# Tubes IF1210 Kelompok 08 Kelas 06

-buat tubes gan
+yeah